Florida–Miami football rivalry: Series history

 Florida won the yearly rivalry series from 1938 to 1987 with 25 wins to Miami's 24.
-Miami leads the series 29–27.
 Florida holds the longest win streak with seven consecutive wins.
 Miami holds a 12–9 advantage at Florida Field and Florida holds a 14–13 advantage at the former Orange Bowl.
 Florida also holds a 4–3 record on neutral fields at Jacksonville (2), Tampa (1), New Orleans (1), Atlanta (1) and Orlando (2).
-Florida won the last game between the two schools, 24–20 on August 24, 2019 at Camping World Stadium in Orlando.
-Of the 56 total meetings, 27 have been decided by a touchdown or less.
+Of the 58 total meetings, 27 have been decided by a touchdown or less.
 Florida holds the largest margin of victory with a 46–6 victory on November 16, 1940.
 Florida and Miami have played each other three times during a combined eight national championship seasons.
 Florida gave Miami its only loss on the way to Miami's first national championship title on September 3, 1983.
-Miami beat Florida 31–4 on September 5, 1987 on the way to Miami's second national championship.
-Florida defeated Miami 26–3 on September 6, 2008 on Florida's way to its third national championship.
+Miami beat Florida 31–4 on September 5, 1987, on the way to Miami's second national championship.
+Florida defeated Miami 26–3 on September 6, 2008, on Florida's way to its third national championship.